nyukat/mammography_metarepository/README.md

 *Access for multiple users*

 If you would like for multiple users to run models, they need to belong to the same group.
-For example, if `user1`, `user2`, and `user3` belong to `group1` and should be able to run the containers, then `user.txt` will look like the following:
+For example, if `user1`, `user2`, and `user3` belong to `group1` and should be able to run the containers, then `users.txt` will look like the following:

 ```
 groupname, group_id